mthspm/cardagamepy/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits
 The Card Game is been developed by mths and ookiton.
-Special thanks to mr korllan.
+Special thanks to jleclanche and mr korllan.